|Senator William Holland Thomas

-During 1839-1840, William was in Washington fighting for the claims and rights of the Cherokees.
+During 1839-1840, William was in Washington fighting for the claims and rights of the Cherokee.
 It

 was also in 1839 when Chief Yonaguska appointed his adopted son Will as Cherokee Chief.
 Yonaguska believed that

-Will was the best choice and that he also held the Cherokees' best interests at heart.
-Thomas loved the Cherokees, they
+Will was the best choice and that he also held all things Cherokee close to his heart.
+Thomas loved the

 **Official Records of the Union and Confederate Armies; hereinafter

 cited as O.R.

 In the late winter of 1839, while Thomas was in Washington,

 Yonaguska died.
 Thomas learned about it in April.
 Before his death, the old chief had summoned